Certificates of quality

 Burl - Bulges and irregular growths that

-form on the trunks and roots of trees.
-Burls are highly sought after for the incredible
+form on trunks and roots of trees.
+Burls are highly sought after for incredible

 veneer they yield and are used in turning as well.